“Dreaming the Solutions of Freedom for Our People”: Third World Majority Revolutionizes the Digital Story

 Thenmozhi was the first Community Director of the Community Digital Storytelling program at the Center for Digital Storytelling.
 She was also the only person of colour, and woman of colour, on staff.

-Through my training in Third Cinema, I really started to see that there’s a model around digital storytelling that could go broader than the internal narrative, and really help people think about how do you map structural oppression and be able to have handles within structural oppression by being able to break open your internal experience of it to lead you to a path of self-determination.
+Through my training in Third Cinema, I really started to see that there’s a model around digital storytelling that could go broader than the internal narrative, and really help people think about how do you map structural oppression and be able to have handles within structural oppression by being able to break open your internal experience of it to lead you to a path of self-determination?
 It’s like the most kind of tangible way of thinking about it - story as the most essential unit of change.
-Through story you come to know yourself, you come to know each other, and you can build a shared vision of the world (Soundararajan interview, February 18, 2015, emphasis added).
+Through story you come to know yourself, you come to know each other, and you can build a shared vision of the world (Soundarajan interview, February 18, 2015, emphasis added).

 We realised that this was a time to do something different - to really pivot the entire nexus of practice, and narrative, and ideation that happens when you use the imaginary to go boldly into real-world politics.
 And so I think that’s really where Third World Majority was born.
 I would say that there was no distinctive start date as much as we were sort of catapulted to deal with this huge crisis.
 And in a lot of ways, we started to do digital storytelling work with communities right from the beginning that were having difficulties and were in crisis.

 We had to map quickly how to create curriculum for people that were grieving, for people that were missing family members, and also adapt the technological training process that could be nimble with that.
 So, getting a laptop lab that could go into two portable carry-ons, and the scanner and the camera that had to go with that, and then really think about how do you reframe a pedagogical process so that you are supporting people who find technology traumatizing, and a tool of the colonizer?
-And [who] are seeing that very manifestation in the narratives that are shaping around them, either because they’re immigrant, because they’re Muslim, because they’re criminalized, because they’re black.
+And [who] are seeing that very manifestation in the narratives that are shaping around them, either because they’re immigrant, either because they’re Muslim, either because they’re criminalized, because they’re black.
 How do you then create a safe space forward?
 And, as young women from those communities, we were on the front line dreaming the solutions of freedom for our people.
-(Soundararajan interview, February 18, 2015, emphasis added).
+(Soundarajan interview, February 18, 2015).

-Thenmozhi: I think that would be something that would be similar for many of the women in the collective -- that is, we were bridge builders because we were outliers in our own community by virtue of our sexual orientation, our gender presentation, who we were and were representing.
-So solidarity wasn’t something that was a faraway idea; it was a way of life and a survival strategy.
+Thenmozhi: I think that would be something that would be similar for many of the women in the collective - that is, we were bridge builders because we were outliers in our own community by virtue of our sexual orientation, our gender presentation, who we were and were representing - so solidarity wasn’t something that was a faraway idea, it was a way of life and a survival strategy.
 And you don’t build with people unless you meaningfully know their struggle, and their struggle is very powerfully connected to yours.

 As organizers working for global social justice, we must be mindful of the tools of technology that we use to disseminate the success of the work we do.
 We must strive to not perpetuate and replicate the legacies that film, video and photography have established against communities of color within the United States, youth, peoples of the “Third World,” women and LGBT communities (e.g. surveillance, imperial anthropology, misrepresentation, etc.).
 At Third World Majority, we believe in creating media structures of self-determination where we control and dictate how we represent ourselves and tell our stories whether it is in the Mainstream Media, a local community radio station, or in our own Sisterfire produced media pieces.
 In sharing your experiences during Sisterfire, it is important to respect the self-determination of all the people and voices that become part of your own media campaign and documentary pieces.
 (2011, 3)

 Old men on the news, cheesy music video directors (it's no coincidence they call him, Hype), and surveillance cameras in schools, communities, and detention centers do not tell our full stories….
 WE are the experts.
 So recognize the sacred space you create when you turn on the camera, resize your image, and record your voiceover.
-In these few acts, you are reclaiming our past and redefining our future. (“Tell It Like it Is": Digital Story Preparation Packet, 2011, 6).
+In these few acts, you are reclaiming our past and redefining our future. (“Tell It Like it Is: Digital Story Preparation Packet, 2011, 6).